TriRealm/Valknut/README.md

 ---

 ## 📖 "/Config" Command Details

+### `/applyforglobal`
+- **Permissions:** Server Owner with `Administrator`
+- Sends an application for review to enable your server to run Global commands and have them run in your server.

 ### `/config raidlogs <channel>`
 - **Purpose:** Set the text channel where Raid Mode logs will be sent.